Fauxtarantula/AI-Robot-Hand/README.md

 Based on the finger points, i can get the finger angle of each finger by setting the 3 points, top, middle and bottom of the hand and calculate angle
 ## Current task
+###Software
-Pick out individual movements of finger - done

-need to communicate between computer and arduino
+Pick out individual movements of finger - done Kinematic calculations of fingers - done need to communicate between computer and arduino - done translate string data to a bytes object as arduino reads byte objects - done

+###Hardware
+create an arm - Bruh:skull: